Cheat Sheet

 Analysis: Each case was coded for rejection reasons (non-disclosure, fraud, pre-existing condition, excluded cause, etc.), outcome (allowed, dismissed, settled, partly allowed, unknown), insurer name, and compensation amounts where available.

 Limitation on timelines: The dataset lacks a structured “date of policy issuance” field.
-Policy-to-death duration could only be computed for 10 of 113 non-disclosure cases by extracting dates from judgment summaries.
+Our analysis extracted policy-to-death timing from 10 of 113 non-disclosure cases by extracting dates from judgment summaries.
 The 2-year concentration finding is directional, not statistically robust.

 Was this article helpful?